tka-andrew/SystemDesignExamples/18_PollingAndStreaming/README.md

 This demonstrates the differences between Polling and Streaming.

 ## Note
-1. Polling = the act of fetching data regularly at an interval of time
+- Polling = the act of fetching data regularly at an interval of time

-2. Streaming = the act of continuously getting a feed of information from server by keeping an open connection between the client and the server
+- Streaming = the act of continuously getting a feed of information from server by keeping an open connection between the client and the server

+- Examples of streaming:
+    - Sending and receiving messages on Slack
+    - Watching videos on YouTube

 ## To run this example
 1. Open a terminal and run the server: